Getting Here & Getting Around

 -

 Interested in car sharing?
 The Coast Car Co-Op car sharing service on the South Coast has membership options for regular visitors.
 Save the ferry fees and pick up a car when you’re here, just when you need it.
-Ride sharing is also available via Share-There, especially for events and festivals on the Sunshine Coast.
+Coast Car Co-op also maintains two vehicles in the long term parking lot at the Langdale ferry terminal as part of an ongoing partnership with Modo.

 -